 The Introductory Prayer

-The Protestant wedding ceremony script begins with the officiant – known as the Celebrant in this case – faces the audience and offers the introduction that Hollywood has made so familiar:
+The Protestant marriage ceremony script begins with the officiant – known as the Celebrant in this case – faces the audience and offers the introduction that Hollywood has made so familiar:

 Dearly beloved, we have come together in the presence of God to witness and bless the joining together of this man and this woman in Holy Matrimony.
 The bond and covenant of marriage were established by God in creation, and our Lord Jesus Christ adorned this manner of life with His presence and first miracle at the wedding in Cana of Galilee.
 It signifies to us the mystery of the union between Christ and His Church, and the Holy Scripture commends it to be honored among all people.